PIE vs PIH vs Melasma: The Complete Hyperpigmentation Guide for Brown & Black Skin

 Start with low concentrations (0.25-0.3%) just twice weekly.
 Gradually increase frequency over 6-8 weeks.
 Buffer with moisturizer if needed.

-Gentler alternatives that don't carry irritation risk include bakuchiol (plant-based retinol alternative), turmeric, and niacinamide.
+Gentler alternatives include bakuchiol (plant-based retinol alternative), turmeric, and niacinamide.

 Why is my hyperpigmentation getting worse with treatment?

-Treatment-induced hyperpigmentation happens when products cause irritation or inflammation.
-Remember: on melanin-rich skin, irritation = more pigment.
+This happens when products cause irritation or inflammation.
+On melanin-rich skin, irritation means more pigment.

-Common culprits include using too many actives, applying products at too-high concentrations, over-exfoliating, or not allowing skin to adjust gradually.
+Common culprits include too many actives, too-high concentrations, over-exfoliating, or not allowing skin to adjust gradually.

 If this happens, stop all actives immediately.
 Focus on barrier repair with gentle cleansers and moisturizers for 2-4 weeks.
 Then reintroduce ONE product at low strength.